Servideska/HPC/doc.zih.tu-dresden.de/docs/software/fem_software.md

-    Since the MPI library that Ansys uses internally (Platform MPI) has some problems integrating seamlessly with Slurm, you have to unset the enviroment variable `SLURM_GTIDS` in your environment bevor running Ansysy workbench in interactive andbatch mode.
+    Since the MPI library that Ansys uses internally (Platform MPI) has some problems integrating seamlessly with Slurm, you have to unset the enviroment variable `SLURM_GTIDS` in your environment befor running Ansysy workbench in interactive andbatch mode.

 ### Using Workbench Interactively

-Ansys workbench (`runwb2`) an be invoked interactively on the login nodes of ZIH systems for short tasks.
+Ansys workbench (`runwb2`) can be invoked interactively on the login nodes of ZIH systems for short tasks.
 [X11 forwarding](../access/ssh_login.md#x11-forwarding) needs to enabled when establishing the SSH connection.
 For OpenSSH the corresponding option is `-X` and it is valuable to use compression of all data via `-C`.